 Nicholas Robinson is a Scanning and Informatics Clerk at Cheshire and Wirral Partnership NHS Foundation Trust.
 Nicholas has Autism and Attention Deficit Hyperactivity Disorder (ADHD).
-In his first blog on World Autism Awareness Week (27 March – 1 April), he talks about his positive experiences of the NHS Leadership Academy’s Edward Jenner programme and how the programme has helped build a positive framework for him to develop as a future leader in the NHS.
+In his blog for World Autism Awareness Week (26 March – 2 April), he talks about his positive experiences of the NHS Leadership Academy’s Edward Jenner programme and how the programme has helped build a positive framework for him to develop as a future leader in the NHS.

 I really enjoy my job and over the past nine years I’ve seen and adapted to so much change which has now become the norm in the NHS.
 I got to a point where I felt as though I didn’t have many qualifications, so I decided to take the courage and build on my education.
 In January 2014, I began learning again by taking part in a number of qualifications including a Level 1 in computer and information technology and a Level 3 qualification in medical terminology.
 Following this, I faced an even bigger personal test when I was diagnosed with diabetes; but unwilling to give in to this, I decided to take on a new challenge and participate in the NHS Leadership Academy’s Edward Jenner programme.

 The staff newsletter at work gave me lots of information about the Academy programmes, and over the 2016 festive period I decided to have a look at what was on offer.
 Enrolling onto the programme has been my first stepping stone into health care leadership taking me in the right direction to become a future leader in the NHS.
 I have had to overcome so many obstacles and challenges in my adult life, and I think now is the time for me to focus on what I want to really achieve.